 To understand and quantify the level of community support for the hotel & conference center project, the City retained the services of Fairbank, Maslin, Metz & Associates (FM3) to conduct public opinion research during the week(s) of November 5th and 12th.
 FM3 conducted random sampling of businesses and residents, and also directly contacted specific businesses based on total employment and type of services provided.
 Interviews were conducted via telephone and lasted 10 to 12 minutes.
 The survey results demonstrated strong support, with over 62% of voters and 79% of businesses in support of the project and the City’s pursuit of it.
 Click here for a complete breakdown of the survey results.

-The Planning Commission reviewed and recommended certification of the Environmental Impact Report and approval of the Major Project Permit at its June 26, 2014 meeting.
-City Council action on the Final EIR and Major Project Permit is scheduled for its regular August 6, 2014 meeting.
+The City Council took action to certify the Final Environmental Impact Report and approve the Major Project Permit entitlement at its regular August 6, 2014 meeting.
 Final feasibility studies will be presented to the Council in late summer/early fall, at which time the Council will provide direction to proceed or not proceed with the project.
-Contact